 Looking for some new additions to your Christmas choir repertoire?
 Consider these pieces:

 Daniel Barta pairs an original text with quietly beautiful music in this stirring choral tribute to mothers.
 Based on Proverbs 31, this anthem is appropriate on Mother’s Day or during any service honoring families.
 Easy to learn, with an optional second vocal part, your children’s choir will love this simple piece.
-Preview a sample from the score here.
+Preview the score and listen to a fine demo recording here.

 Daniel Barta has written a dynamic, rhythmic original setting of the classic text: “Hosanna in excelsis.
 Blessed is he who comes in the name of the Lord!”
-Use this with your children’s, youth, or adult choirs as a dramatic opening to Palm Sunday services, or anytime you need a rousing choral number.
-Preview a sample from the score here.
+Use this with your children’s, youth, or adult choirs as a dramatic opening to Palm Sunday services.
+Preview the score and listen to a fine demo recording here.